-The City has \$58.89 million of outstanding tax-supported general obligation bonds, excluding the 2011 Series A Bonds.
-Outstanding bonds were originally issued for the purpose of funding park and emergency facility system improvements.
-The City imposes an unlimited ad valorem tax to pay these bonds.
+The City has \$78.53 million of outstanding tax-supported general obligation bonds.
+These bonds were originally issued for the purpose of funding parks, emergency facility system, and public safety improvements.
+The City is authorized to levy an unlimited ad valorem tax to pay these bonds.

-Obligations Paid and/or Secured by the General Fund
+Bonds Paid and/or Secured by the General Fund